JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/react_typescript_tdd/project_setup/index.md

 brief tour of driving this in the IDE.

-In our next step we'll clean up some of the generated app, fix some of the tooling, and take a look a little more at how TypeScript with a smart IDE helps your productivity.
+In our next step we'll clean up some of the generated app, fix some of the tooling, and take a look a little more at how TypeScript, along with a smart IDE, helps your productivity.